X-Ray of Zhang's eta function: Appendix II: Algorithms

 \subsubsection{Acknowledgments}

 We would like to thank both Rick Farr for sharing his computation of zeros of $\zeta^\prime(s)$ in the range $t<1000$, and David Farmer for sharing his computations in the range $10^6\le t\le 10^6+6\cdot 10^4$.
-Thanks also to Fan Ge for suggesting a simpler argument without explicit computation for the Improved Zhang Lemma.
+Thanks also to Fan Ge for suggesting a simpler argument with less explicit computation for the Improved Zhang Lemma, and helpful comments on the manuscript.
+Thanks to UCSB Chancellor Henry Yang for providing summer research leave while the author was Dean of Undergraduate Education.